dmusachio/PyMetaboleX/README.md

 Contributions are welcome!
 If you have suggestions or improvements, please feel free to reach out to me at dmusachi@stanford.edu

 **Citation for MetabolomicsAnalyzer:**
 Daniel Musachio.
 2024. *MetabolomicsAnalyzer: A Streamlined Workflow to Analyze Metabolomic Data in Python*.
 Unpublished tool.
-Available at [Your Repository URL].
+Available at [(https://github.com/dmusachio/MetabolomicsAnalyzer)].